 Symbolic chthonic meaning at its simplest is: Anything that dwells beneath the surface, underground or beneath the earth.
-It’s a term mostly seen in mythological texts.
+The term chthonic (pronounced as “THON-ick” and rhymes with ‘tonic’) mostly seen in mythological texts.
 In myth, this term is expressed in chthonic creatures that live underground that have strange, supernatural powers.
 We also see a load of gods and goddesses when we look at myths and legends…these are deities that live beneath the surface of our view.

 When we talk about symbolic chthonic meaning (in literal or mythical terms), we are exploring weird, dark spaces.
 In collective human consciousness, chthonic creatures hold a bit of a creepy reputation.
 Why?
 Well, stuff that dwells in dark, moist spooky spaces such as caves, under the seas, underground lairs, or even the depths of so-called hell can be potentially unsettling.